 Vitamin C

-Vitamin C is a low-risk supplementwith an RDA of 90 mg and a safe upper limit (UL) of 2000 mg per day according to FDA standards.
-CNS lists a RDA of 100 mg with the same UL; MHLW lists a RDA of 100 mg with the same UL.
+Vitamin C is a low-risk supplement with an RDA of 90 mg and a tolerable upper intake level (UL) of 2000 mg per day according to NIH/NASEM standards.
+EFSA lists a RDA of 110 mg but has not established a formal UL; NHMRC lists a RDA of 45 mg but has not established a formal UL.
 It has 3 known interactions with other supplements including collagen, iron, quercetin.
 Use NutriAudit to check if your supplement stack keeps this ingredient within safe limits.

 Quick take